-I wrote an article about selling photography online and was thinking about it today as I opened up one of the print on demand sites I sell (and lease) on.
-I was shocked and happy to see that someone (two buyers) had purchased 15 different images of mine ā€” three canvases and 12 Glicee prints.
+I wrote an article about selling photography online and was thinking about it today as I opened up one of the print-on-demand sites I sell (and lease) on.
+I was shocked and happy to see that someone (two buyers) had purchased 15 different images of mine — three canvases and 12 Glicee prints.

 Getting rich?

 Well, no not really.
 Every little bit helps though, right?
-As photographers who are playing in the fine art game, we work at having multiple income streams, other jobs, sell on multiple websites and do our best to keep ourselves out there as well.
+As photographers who are playing in the fine art game, we work at having multiple income streams, and other jobs, sell on multiple websites and do our best to keep ourselves out there as well.
 Selling 15 images is a big deal, for me anyway and likely for many of you.

 print on demand